 Many smaller or rural districts may prefer to adopt the MOU for Ensuring Educational Stability and the case-by-case Foster Care Student Transportation Agreement templates that DEED and OCS have jointly created.
-If taking this route, districts must remember to upload both documents-the signed MOU as well as the Transportation Agreement the MOU references.
 These templates are found in GMS on the District Plan Related Documents page.